-The season of resolutions is here.
-As we have just stepped foot into 2020, why not make a resolution to achieve healthy and glowing skin this year?
-We present some easy methods and dermatologist tips for a skin that’s worth flaunting.
+The pandemic has changed our lifestyle and habits for good.
+Self-care topped our priority list in 2021.
+As we step into 2022, why not make a resolution to nurture a healthier-looking skin this year?
+We present some easy methods and dermatologist tips for skin that’s worth flaunting.

 Best Ways To Take Care Of Your Skin

-You will be surprised how a simple skin care routine can leave you with a healthy and glowing skin.
+A simple skin care routine can help you achieve healthy and glowing skin.
 Use a cleanser, toner, serum (for a skin concern, if any), moisturizer and sunscreen and you are good to go.
-Apply these products in increasing order of viscosity.
 Religious practice of a skin care routine can help you combat skin issues like acne, dark spots, tan, aging etc.

 2. Cleanse Gently And Moisturize

 Are you using a cleanser that’s making your skin feel too dry or too oily?
 It’s time to switch to a gentle and pH balancing cleanser that suits your skin.
 Wash your face twice a day to get rid of the dirt, excess oil and dead skin cells on the skin.
 If you ditch cleansing, your skin will show its ugly side sooner or later.

 Soon after cleansing, use a non-greasy or creamy moisturizer based on your skin type.
 Moisturizing will keep your skin soft and supple, besides strengthening its barrier.